Techtonica/curriculum/git-version-control/gitignore.md

 Form small groups and discuss:

   - What sorts of files should you add to your .gitignore?
-  - How can you add to .gitignore each file of one type?
+  - How can add to all files of the same type to .gitignore?
   - How can you add a folder?
   - If you want to add all files in the folder except one, how could you do that?
   - Should you commit your .gitignore file?